 How can I claim my Backpacker Tax refund?

-Backpackers from the UK, the US, Germany, Finland, Chile, Japan, Norway and Turkey:
+Backpackers from the UK, Germany, Finland, Chile, Japan, Norway and Turkey:

 If you have visited Australia on a 417 or 462 visa, between 2017 and 2020, you can now apply for a significant Australian tax refund.

 You can easily get your Australian tax back by applying with Taxback.com!
 Get started here

 We anticipate that there will be further developments in this case which will affect backpackers from other countries.

 However, by applying with Taxback.com you can guarantee that you receive your maximum refund.